S. Korea: N. Korea Test-Fires Handful Of 'Unknown Projectiles' Into Japan Waters

 "Launching missiles at this time shows clearly that North Korea has become a new menace for Japan," said Japanese Prime Minister Shinzo Abe, before saying he will head to a meeting of the Japanese National Security Council later today.

+The U.S. military also said it detected the launch.
+U.S. Strategic Command spokesman Lieutenant Colonel Martin O'Donnell said U.S. forces "remain vigilant in the face of North Korean provocations and are fully committed to working closely with our Republic of Korea and Japanese allies to maintain security."

 These missile tests are banned by the United Nations Security Council, but North Korea frequently flouts the rules.
 Monday's test marks the second such firing of 2017.
-Last year, it fired missiles 24 times, shot a rocket (largely viewed as a trial for an intercontinental ballistic missile) in February and tested nuclear devices twice.
+Last year, it fired missiles 24 times, launched a rocket (largely viewed as a trial for an intercontinental ballistic missile) in February and tested nuclear devices twice.

+Longtime military analyst Daniel Pinkston, lecturer in international relations at Troy University, says he is concerned not only by the missile tests but also the recent assassination of leader Kim Jong Un's half-brother in Malaysia, using a banned nerve agent.
+Malaysian authorities blame North Korea for the murder.

+"If they don't pay a price for this behavior," Pinkston said, "and I think they should pay a high price, then they will continue with it."

 The latest test comes against a backdrop that's both routine — annual March military drills staged by the U.S. and South Korea that Pyongyang sees as war prep — and unfamiliar.
 The new Trump administration's policy on North Korea is unclear, at best, and South Korea is in a leadership vacuum as an acting president runs day-to-day affairs in the country.
 The elected president, Park Geun-hye, was impeached by lawmakers on Dec.
 9 and stripped of her powers.
 Whether she keeps her job is up to a court to decide, likely before the end of this month.